hlindberg/misc-puppet-docs/evaluator4.md

 Evaluator4
 ==========
-This describes the "future evaluator" (Evaluator4).
+This describes the "future evaluator" (Evaluator4) work in progress.

 Literals
 ---------